Gandi supports alternative projects

 We provide this space on our website for all the interesting projects that have been presented to us that we have decided to support in one way or another.

-Today, Gandi supports the following projects, either financially, technically, administratively, or morally, which deserve to be in the spotlight:
+Today, Gandi supports the following projects, either financially, technically, administratively, or morally.
+They deserve to be in the spotlight:

 Ubuntu is a free operating system that is based on GNU/Linux by Canonical.
 The objective of Ubuntu is to provide a free multi-support platform accessible to everyone.